 Baby, Children and Youth Vaccinations

-Reporting your vaccination choice is required by law in Ontario for children attending licensed child care or school.
+Reporting an up-to-date immunization record or valid exemption is required by law in Ontario for children attending licensed child care or school.

 • Protect your child's future